AugustoLD/sensors-monitor/README.md

 ## Modules
 ### API
-A python application that constantly acquires sensors data and store them in a MongoDB database and then provide these data via a RESTful API.
+A python application that constantly acquires sensors data and store them in a MongoDB database and then provide these data via a REST API.
 #### Requirements
 * [Python](https://www.python.org/)
   * [Flask](http://flask.pocoo.org/)